Conformal 3-point correlators in momentum space, method of subgraphs and the $1/N$ expansion: Method of subgraphs and conformal 3-point correlators in momentum space

 \section{Method of subgraphs and conformal 3-point correlators in momentum space}

-The Feynman diagrams are usually evaluated in momentum space, thus to study the conformal correlation functions using Feynman diagrams, one needs to know the conformal correlation functions in momentum space.
+Feynman diagrams are usually evaluated in momentum space.
+Therefore, to study conformal correlation functions using this method, one needs to know the momentum-space form of the correlators.
 The conformal 2-point correlation functions in momentum space can be obtained using Fourier transformations, and the results are given in simple forms.
-While for the conformal 3-point correlators, the Fourier transformations of the correlations functions in position space lead to complicated expressions \cite{Bzowski:2013sza,Coriano:2013jba}.
-Besides, there are extra contributions from the contacted terms of the correlation functions.
-In this section, we firstly review the results on the conformal 3-point correlators in momentum space obtained from the Fourier transformations and the conformal Wald identities \cite{Bzowski:2013sza,Coriano:2013jba,Coriano:2020ees}, then we propose that the method of subgraphs provides a useful graph-theoretical expansion for the conformal 3-point correlation function in momentum space.
+However, for the conformal 3-point correlators, the Fourier transformations of the correlation functions in position space lead to complicated expressions \cite{Bzowski:2013sza,Coriano:2013jba}.
+Besides, there are extra contributions from the contact terms of the correlation functions.
+In this section, we first review the results on the conformal 3-point correlators in momentum space obtained from the Fourier transformations and the conformal Ward identities \cite{Bzowski:2013sza,Coriano:2013jba,Coriano:2020ees}, then we propose that the method of subgraphs provides a useful graph-theoretical expansion for the conformal 3-point correlation function in momentum space.